Keynotes and wisdom from Seth Godin’s book, “This is Marketing”

 What people want is to be understood and to be served, not merely to witness whatever you feel like doing in a given moment.

-It's time to stop making average stuff for average people while hoping you charge more than a commodity price
+It's time to stop making average stuff for average people while hoping to charge more than a commodity price.

-If you ask your customer what they want you most likely won't get a true answer.
+Understanding your customers/supporters wants and needs > If you ask your customer/supporter what they want you most likely won't get a true answer.
 It's our job to watch & understand people, figure out what they dream of and then create a transaction that will deliver on that feeling...

 Begin with assertions